lcbb/ssDNA-memory/README.md

 # ssDNA-memory
 Single-stranded, kilobase DNA memory encoding scheme for archival in phage

-Python3.4 with the Crypto library will need to be installed to run the decryption algorithm.
+Python3.4 with the Crypto and bitstring libraries will need to be installed to run the decryption algorithm.

 Decode the file on the command line by typing: